 Click here to Enroll.

-"Every session, my sons enjoyed stepping into a comfortable arena at Skill Builders where they developed not only public speaking skills but confidence in themselves." – Beverly R., Parent
+"Every session, my sons enjoyed stepping into a comfortable arena at Skill Builders where they developed not only public speaking skills but confidence in themselves."

 What happens at a Skill Builders meeting?

 In addition to the meeting roles mentioned above, Skill Builders members periodically present prepared speeches, starting with the "All About Me" speech, and then the "Just for Fun" speech, and "Exciting Time," "Prized Possession," "How To," and "I Know a Lot About" speeches.
-Each 3 - 5 minute speech in the Basic Level is geared to develop a different presentation skill, including gestures, vocal variety, visual aids, etc.
+Each 3 - 5 minute speech in the Basic Level is geared to develop a different presentation skill, including gestures, vocal variety, visual aids, etc. There are three levels in Skill Builders – Basic, Intermediate, and Advanced.

 While many children in the club develop a readiness for a regular Speakers League club, and eventually transfer, some members remain with Skill Builders, because it remains the best fit for them.